JWilliamsonArch/GIS_Scripts_Python_R/README.md

 5. Negated_Spatial_Query.R is a small script to negate a spatial query.
 As noted, this should have worked differently, however, I couldn't get the original version of the negated query with st_filter to work, so this is a positive to negative query transformation.

+6. Leaflet_Little_Bits.R is a short script for R which changes an undefined layer "fc" to '4326', and then adds it to a leaflet map.